theo-armour/theo-armour.github.io/dev-notes.md

 * simplify its maintenance even more,
 * eliminate confusion between choosing same item from either menu or body
-* eat some more of my own dogfood
+* eat some more of my own dog food
 * continue github read me is also web page
 * Add details that help you choose where you want to go